wp-plugins/job-manager-by-smartrecruiters/readme.txt

 Online Application

 * People apply online using an application form that you can configure
-* Includes â€śApply With LinkedInâ€ť or â€śApply with Facebookâ€ť functionalities
+* Includes "Apply With LinkedIn" or "Apply with Facebook" functionalities
 * Also has resume parsing technology which reads a resume (word, pdf,..) and fills in the form on behalf of applicant.
 * People can attach documents (resume, letter, portfolio...), which are all indexed and become searchable in your candidate pool.
 * Includes EEO and veteran information collected confidentially